spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 #### Sentient Weapons

 [Sentient weapons](https://www.dndbeyond.com/sources/basic-rules/magic-items#SentientMagicItems) form a bond with a living creature who volunteers to be their agent.
 When the two are in contact (either holding or carrying the weapon), then a psychic bond is formed, allowing the weapon to speak through its agent.
-If the two are separated, the weapon can still project its thoughts to anyone who touches it, but it cannot command someone it has not bonded with.
+If the two are separated, the weapon can still project its thoughts to anyone who touches it, but it can’t command someone it hasn’t bonded with.

 </aside>